 Just Because I really do care I encourage you to Tune in to “Your Power Echoes with Julie Syl” Latest Podcast, Very empowering Below:

 Okay Back to The Biz at hand 🙂

 I promised to show you more of the gorgeous places I visited in Agra!
 After my Taj Mahal jaunt, I headed off to see more of this wonderful region, specifically mughal era monuments and sites.
 My wanderlust and engineering spirit were truly in heaven.
 Alice in wonderland must have felt like I did lol.
 So come on lets go…

 I continued my quest for the rich heritage of the country.
 Despite being famous and known for the Taj, Agra is home to other Mughal era monuments with outstanding architecture.
 Check out this architectural view of the mughal era monuments!
 I took this opportunity to tour other famous monuments like Agra Fort and Itmad-ud-Daulah.
-Although not as comprehensive as the top 10 mughal monuments … See even India TV News gives you their top 5 mughal era monuments via their website.
+Although not as comprehensive as the … See even India TV News gives you their top 5 mughal era monuments via their website.
 I am only sharing what I saw and how I felt about it, so that you too may decide if you would love to go see for your self